telerik/kendo-ui-core/docs/jsp/tags/upload/modes.md

             <input type="reset" value="Reset" class="t-button" />
         </form>

 **Step 5** Process the files in the action.
-It requires no special server handling compared to a regular input.
+It requires no special server handling as compared to a regular input.

 ###### Example